The ultimate Miami mojito

 Estefan's career has spanned decades and industries, from heading up the Miami Sound Machine alongside wife Gloria Estefan to producing musical events at the White House.

-The Estefans are also the owners of several Cuban-themed restaurants and bars in their hometown of Miami.
+The Cuban-born Estefans are also the owners of several Cuban-themed restaurants and bars in their adopted hometown of Miami.
 Meeting in Estefan Kitchen, the Grammy winner and drinks maestro shows Williams how to rustle up the popular summer drink.

 So how is Miami's mojito different from the Cuban edition?
 "You get the flavor, man," says Estefan.